jalho/rad/README.md

   that these libraries can be recompiled with modifications on the fly, i.e. while the caller is being run.
 This allows for easy modding of a video game for example.

+- **.NET** = For the purposes of this project, this is a software framework used by our game engine of interest, in a way that makes modding the game relatively easy.
+Makes use of DLLs compiled from C Sharp code.

+- **C Sharp** = Language used for implementing some of the stuff in this project.

 ### Components